karmab/kcli/docs/index.md

 ## Ansible support

-You can check klist.py in the extra directory and use it as a dynamic inventory for ansible.
+klist.py is provided as a dynamic inventory for ansible.
-It's also present at `/usr/share/doc/kcli/extras/klist.py` in the rpm and `/usr/bin/klist.py` in the container

 The script uses sames conf as kcli (and as such defaults to local if no configuration file is found).